 But I remember it well, and I remember Joss and his smile, both of which have gone on to lots of other cool, magical things.
 Me, I’m sitting here in a cheap hotel room in San Francisco, writing about it.
 Someday I’ll unpack that suitcase and make a life.

 The evacuation of Sunnydale because of the widening Hellmouth takes place in episode #19 of the seventh season (Empty Places) and not the final episode, #22 (Chosen) as you’ve suggested.
 What do you have to say for yourself?

 ~ a Buffy fan

 Dear Buffy fan,

 I’ve forgotten what I had for breakfast this morning.
 I think it was pancakes.
-In my defense, they frequently shoot things out of sequence and that may very well have been the final scene shot for that entire series (although I’m guessing), because I do remember that being mentioned.
+In my defense, they frequently shoot things out of sequence and that may have very well been the final scene shot for that entire series (although I’m guessing) because I do remember that being mentioned.

-I saw the exodus scene some time later but didn’t remember what episode it was in so I just assumed it was the final one.
+I saw the exodus scene sometime later but didn’t remember what episode it was in so I just assumed it was the final one.